Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Related Work

 \subsection{Serious Games in Media Literacy Domain}

-In recent years, games have gained significant attention as educational tools, driven by their potential to enhance learning experiences \cite{de2018games}.
 Game-based learning and gamification, which integrate gaming elements into education, have been studied for their ability to engage learners and facilitate active, experiential learning.
-These approaches provide immediate feedback and contextual problem-solving and are supported by theories of effective learning \cite{plass2015foundations, tobias2014game}.
-The concept of serious games was proposed by Michael et. \cite{michael2005serious}; the most common definition of serious games or applied games is that games that do not primarily aim at entertainment, enjoyment, or fun but explicitly emphasize the added educational value of engagement and competition.
-Troyer et al. \cite{de2017linking} suggest serious games combine serious educational content with the fascinating mechanics, storytelling and narrative of video games, thus making them an effective tool for conveying educational messages in an interactive and engaging way.
-Serious games have a wide range of applications across various educational settings \cite{connolly2012systematic, connolly2008development}.
-There are multiple attempts to gamify misinformation education aiming to improve their media and information literacy \cite{roozenbeek2019fake}.
-These games feature players that can be categorized into two main types: creators and debunkers.
+These approaches provide interactive feedback and contextual problem-solving, supported by theories of effective learning \cite{tobias2014game}.
+Serious games or applied games is defined as games primarily aim at educational value of engagement and competition.
+Serious games may combine educational content with playful mechanics and game narrative for conveying educational messages interactively\cite{de2017linking,lc_chikyuchi_2022,lc_machine_2020}, often using speculative elements to push players into game worlds with metaphorical practical social good applications\cite{gong_if_2025,qian_virtual_2025}.

+Serious games have begun to address misinformation education by aiming to improve media literacy \cite{roozenbeek2019fake}.
+These games pit players into either creators and fact-checkers.
 The misinformation creator's objective is to create and spread misinformation.
-For example, in Bad News \cite{roozenbeek2019fake}, Harmony Square \cite{harmonysquare}, Cat Park \cite{Gusmanson.nl_2022} and ChamberBreaker \cite{jeon2021chamberbreaker}, players are tasked with spreading fake news in a social media environment to gain likes or followers while maintaining credibility.
-The second one focuses on fact-checking, where players adopt the role of a misinformation debunker.
-In games like MathE \cite{katsaounidou2019mathe} and Escape the Fake \cite{escapefake}, players work to identify fake news using verification tools such as reverse image search.
-These games support the development of practical skills in identifying misinformation and offer a more direct method of engaging with fake news detection.
+For example, in Bad News \cite{roozenbeek2019fake}, Harmony Square \cite{roozenbeek2020breaking}, Cat Park \cite{Gusmanson.nl_2022} and ChamberBreaker \cite{jeon2021chamberbreaker}, players are tasked with spreading fake news in a social media environment to gain likes or followers while maintaining credibility.
+In the fact-checking role, games like MathE \cite{katsaounidou2019mathe} and Escape the Fake \cite{paraschivoiu2021escape} have players work to identify fake news using verification tools such as reverse image search.